Unkerpaulie/school_report/notes.md

 [ ] work on optimizing queries that are duplicated
 [ ] Write unit tests for the functionality as it is now [ ] "Preferences" link for users to customize their experience (fixed header, dark mode, etc.)
-[ ] Set up a skool.com forum for teachers to discuss and request features and bug fixes [ ] Create demo video
-[ ] Enhance school landing page

 ### Documentation list